BNasmith/PTForsyth/PTFWorkofChrist.md

 work done from fear of punishment.
 Heroic duty raised to martyrdom saved the whole train.
-And the world's progress is saved to-day because of a death and resurrection of which
+And the world's progress is saved to-day because of a death and resurrection of which [14]{.pagenum}

-14 THE DIFFERENCE BETWEEN

 it knows little and mostly cares to know less.
-"Propter Jesum non qucerimus Jesum."
+"*Propter Jesum non qu[ae TK]rimus Jesum*."
 The success of Christ hides Him.
 It is the death of Christ that is the chief condition of modern progress.
 It is not civilisation that keeps civilisation safe and progressive.
-It is that power which was in Jesus Christ and culmi- nated in His death and resurrection.
+It is that power which was in Jesus Christ and culminated in His death and resurrection.
 When people read the Bible, and get behind the
 Bible, and that principle comes home to them, it may sometimes be like the shock that those travellers would receive when they read in the newspaper of their risk and deliverance.

+[&sect]{.section}

 3. Another point.
 And I am now coming on to the difference.
 This man died for people who